amir-arad/MCP-server-vault/servers/zilongxue-claude-post.md

 ## Description

-ClaudePost enables seamless email management for Gmail, offering secure features like email search, reading, and sending.
-This MCP server provides AI-assisted email management capabilities through Gmail integration.
+A Model Context Protocol (MCP) server that provides a seamless email management interface through Claude.
+This integration allows you to handle emails directly through natural language conversations with Claude, supporting features like searching, reading, and sending emails securely.

 ## Features